We have information you must know before you buy the Q7.

 Adaptive Cruise Control goes a step further than conventional cruise control systems by using radar to maintain a constant distance between the Q7 and the vehicle ahead, accelerating and braking as necessary.
 The Q7's system is unusual in its ability to bring the vehicle to a complete stop, and then accelerate again all the way to speeds up to 90 miles per hour without any driver input.
 The Q7 driver can specify how aggressively the system will operate, from sporty to leisurely.
 Most systems from other automakers will not stop the car completely.

 Side Assist employs a radar sensor mounted in the rear bumper to monitor the presence of vehicles occupying or entering the Q7's blind spots.
 The presence of a vehicle traveling alongside the Q7 within the 16.5-foot range of the sensor will prompt subtle amber LEDs to illuminate in the corresponding outside mirror housing.
 If a turn signal is switched on, indicating a pending lane change, the LEDs become brighter and start to flash.
 The system is active at speeds above 35 mph and can be deactivated.
 We found this system works well, helping alert us to cars in our blindspots while driving on L.A.'s I-405, one of the nation's busiest freeways.
 The system can be turned off when not desired.

-The Audi Q7 represents a winning combination of comfort, style and space.
+The Audi Q7 delivers luxury, comfort, safety, and capability.
 It offers significant towing and hauling capability and serious off-road performance.
-It can seat up to seven and features a tall roof for lots of headroom and a high seating position for a commanding view of the road ahead.
-All of this is infused with Audi's luxurious accommodations and high-grade interior materials and design.
+It seats seven and its tall roof provides generous headroom and a high seating position that commands an excellent view of the road ahead.
+The Q7 is richly infused with Audi's luxurious style and habitually high-grade interior materials and design.

 We have partnered with trusted dealers in your area to give you a great price on the new Audi Q7.